gazebosim/docs/README.md

 # Ignition Documentation

-This repository contains documentation about [Ignition Robotics](https://ignitionrobotics.org) that does not pertain to a specific [Ignition library](https://ignitionrobotics.org/libs).
-An example would be installation instructions for an Ignition Robotics release.
+This repository contains documentation about [Ignition](https://ignitionrobotics.org) that does not pertain to a specific [Ignition library](https://ignitionrobotics.org/libs).
+An example would be installation instructions for an Ignition release.
 The documentation contained in this repository can be view at [https://ignitionrobotics.org/docs](https://ignitionrobotics.org/docs).